XTS-400

-The XTS-400 is a multilevel secure computer operating system.
+The XTS-400 is a multilevel secure computer operating system sold by BAE Systems.
 It is multiuser and multitasking that uses multilevel scheduling in processing data and information.
 It works in networked environments and supports Gigabit Ethernet and both IPv4 and IPv6.

 The XTS-400 is a combination of Intel x86 hardware and the Secure Trusted Operating Program (STOP) operating system.
-XTS-400 was developed by BAE Systems, and originally released as version 6.0 in December 2003.
+XTS-400 was developed by BAE Systems Inc., and originally released as version 6.0 in December 2003.

 STOP provides high-assurance security and was the first general-purpose operating system with a Common Criteria assurance level rating of EAL5 or above.
 The XTS-400 can host, and be trusted to separate, multiple, concurrent data sets, users, and networks at different sensitivity levels.

 The XTS-400 provides both an untrusted environment for normal work and a trusted environment for administrative work and for privileged applications.
 The untrusted environment is similar to traditional Unix environments.
 It provides binary compatibility with Linux applications running most Linux commands and tools as well as most Linux applications without the need for recompiling.
 This untrusted environment includes an X Window System GUI, though all windows on a screen must be at the same sensitivity level.